350 S. Northwest Highway

 Dr. Argumedo places a high priority on

 Dr. Argumedo’s assessment of competency in clinical and forensic settings is grounded in a decade of experience.
-She evaluates competency to self-advocate for health care, as well as capacity to enter into a contract, such as a Trust, Will, or other legal agreement.
+She evaluates competency and capacity of a person to self-advocate for care, control of assets, control health care decisions, as well as capacity to enter into a contract, such as a Trust, make a Will, or other legal agreement.
 As a private forensic evaluator, Dr. Argumedo is especially experienced in observing the potential for undue influence, a serious concern she finds when individuals are vulnerable by nature of their hospitalization and complicating health factors.
 After death, a litigated probate matter will require a physician of Dr. Argumedo’s background to rebuild the psychiatric picture of an incapacitated or impaired person.
 In the criminal justice setting, mental capacity is evaluated by Dr. Argumedo.